nanolith/reading_list/README.md

 * *Don't Look Now* by Daphne Du Maurier
 * *Deathbird Stories* by Harlan Ellison (*)
 * *Strange Wine* by Harlan Ellison (*)
+* *All Heads Turn When the Hunt Goes By* by John Farris

 Follow-Ups
 ----------